Polur, Iran

 Polur (پلور, also Romanized as Polūr; also known as Pūlūr) is a village on the Haraz River in Bala Larijan Rural District, Larijan District, Amol County, Mazandaran Province, Iran.

 Geography

-The village is located on Road 77 (Haraz Road), the main route from Tehran to the Caspian Sea coast.
-At the 2006 census, its population was 316, in 86 families.
+The village is located on Road 77 (Haraz Road), the main route from Amol to the Caspian Sea coast.
+At the 2016 census, its population was 302, in 151 families.

 Mount Damavand—Alborz Mountains

 It is well known for being a popular base to climb Mount Damavand in the Lar National Park, part of the Central Alborz mountain range.
 The 5,610 m (18,410 ft) volcano is the highest point in Iran and in the Middle East region.